 The legal issues that could come into play, especially for crowdfunding where company stock is involved, are complex and rapidly changing.
 Be certain you are on firm footing, but don't neglect this very smart financial tool that could put you out ahead of the market.
 Open up your discussion in the UpCounsel's marketplace to get tips on the legal route to intelligent crowdfunding.

 If you need help crowdfunding, you can post your question or concern on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.